stitchit/StitchIt/README.md

 ### Resources & Platform Choice

-  * We plan to implement the algorithm on a single-CPU-multi-core platform as well as a GPU.
+  * We plan to implement the algorithm on a single-CPU-multi-core platform.
 The required resources are available through the GHC machine clusters.

   * We will use the source code from OpenPano, the open source panorama stitcher suite as the reference code for our project.
 [Check it out!](https://github.com/ppwwyyxx/OpenPano) This code is written in C++, which works well with a lot of parallelization APIs and libraries.
 Python being an interpreted language would be much slower, making C++ a much better choice since we are concerned about performance more than ease of coding.